 In this (rather long, sorry!) blog I discuss the process – and accidental discoveries – of writing my first historically-based short story, ‘Kick-Start’, about the roots of blind and disabled organising and resistance in the UK.

 Comma Press has just launched the hefty, hard-cover, Protest!
 Stories of Resistance.
-[Update 9/3/18: Now available in paperback, and with individual stories/essays as e-books and free audiobooks!]
+[Update 9/3/18: Now available in paperback, and with individual stories/essays as e-books and free audiobooks with text!]
 In its description of the anthology, Comma writes: “In this timely and evocative collection, twenty authors have assembled to re-imagine key moments of British protest, from the Peasants’ Revolt of 1381 to the anti-Iraq War demo of 2003.
 Written in close consultation with historians, sociologists and eyewitnesses – who also contribute afterwords – these stories follow fictional characters caught up in real-life struggles, offering a street-level perspective on the noble art of resistance.
 In the age of fake news and post-truth politics this book fights fiction with (well researched, historically accurate) fiction.”

 In April 2016, I was invited to participate in this project, and chose to cover The National League of the Blind (the first union formed around an identity instead of a trade), and its efforts to attain rights for blind workers at the turn of the 20th century.
 I was interested in the circumstances leading up to and including the 1920 Blind March on London (an oft-forgotten precursor to the Jarrow March of 1936, and more immediately successful).